dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T332: Questioning authority is crucial for democracy.
+### T332: Questioning authority is crucial for a healthy democracy.

 |Support|
 |---|